The Journal Newsletter

-Free Writing Prompt – Write for 20 minutes using the following as your starter/inspiration: “Baby Steps”
+Free Writing Prompt – Write for 20 minutes using the following as your starter/inspiration: “Surviving the Heat”

-Free Writing Prompt – Write for 20 minutes using the following as your starter/inspiration: “A Toddler’s Vocabulary”
+Free Writing Prompt – Write for 20 minutes using the following as your starter/inspiration: “Rain Falls”

 If you would like to contribute to the “How I Use The Journal”, “Writing Exercises”, or “Tips & Tricks” sections, or would like to submit an article about journaling, writing, or another The Journal-related topic, we would love to hear from you.

 Submissions for the newsletter should be sent to: email@example.com